Zerison/simplepassgen/README.md

 4) Exit

 Also this code download and install required modules, so it starts without any preparations.
-You can use it either for your school or college project or for personal use.
+This code is very primitive, that's why it approaches for school or college projects.

 # FreeToCopy